 - Periods will usually be lighter

-- East to know and to control when a period will come
+- Easy to know and to control when a period will come

 - The ring can help with acne

-- It protects against womb and ovarian cancer and pelvic inflammatory disease
+- It protects against womb, ovarian cancer and colorectal cancer

 - Need to remember once a month